Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-In the previous example, subtracting the next number from the previous number finds the first dimension per added value.
+In the previous example, subtracting the next number from the previous number finds the added value.

 <br /><br />